Davidlequnchen/laam_control_ws/README.md

    roslaunch camera_monitoring.launch
    ```

-### Some recommendations for future development:
-Currently, our implementation using Python is just a "proof-of-concept" implementation.
-To further improve the code:
-  - Upgrade to ROS Noetic/ROS2 foxy, and replace the Python image processing Code to C++.
-  - Actually, OpenCV ROS apps provides several packages for image processing, which uses C++ and is fast.
-But it still in the development stage: http://wiki.ros.org/opencv_apps.
-  - Increase Camera sampling rate.
-Enable faster response of the closed-loop controller.

 ### Reference
 - Part of the code is written on top of ROS packages from OpenLMD.
   - [OpenLMD](https://github.com/openlmd)